Ecosystem Targets and Supporting Indicators

 The decline in industrial chemical discharges indicates progress in reducing the release of contaminants into Long Island Sound’s watershed.

-Toxic releases in the Sound’s watershed have declined by more than 90 percent since the late 1980s.
+Toxic releases in the Sound’s watershed have declined by more than 85 percent since 2003, and more than 90 percent since the late 1980s.
 This is consistent with trends in toxic releases throughout the country.
 Facilities releasing industrial chemicals have been improved with better emissions-reducing technology.
 There has also been an increase in the national awareness of the harmful effects of toxic releases.
 Air emissions account for the majority of on-site releases.

 2021 TRI Factsheet for Long Island Sound